Herkus Monte: Legacy

 The Prussian hero Herkus Monte was taken by Lithuanians under the Communist Soviet regime as their symbol to regain freedom as well.
 The northern Prussian region, which was severed from Germany as Memelland by the Treaty of Versailles and referred to as Lithuania Minor, uses Herkus Monte references as one of its icons.
 The main street of the city of Memel in East Prussia, now the Lithuanian seaport of Klaipėda, was named Herkaus Manto gatvė (Herkus Monte street).

 His life and dramatic resistance to the more powerful enemy became the basis for several artistic works.
 Juozas Grušas wrote a historical drama Herkus Mantas, portraying him as a romantic hero.
 The Lithuanian language movie Northern Crusades, directed by Marijonas Giedrys, with music by Giedrius Kuprevičius, was released in 1972.
 It became one of the best-received Lithuanian movies during the Soviet period (1945–90), because Lithuanians under the Soviet occupation could easily identify themselves with the Prussians under the Teutonic Knights.
 After Lithuania regained independence, Giedrius Kuprevičius returned to Grušas's drama play about Herkus Mantus, this time writing an opera based on it and calling it The Prussians.
 It premiered at Klaipėda Music Theater in 1995 with Nerijus Petrokas as director and Stasys Domarkas as a conductor.

-Monte has also been honoured in Poland, where a primary school in Kamińsk bears his name as a patron.
 There's a song titled "Herkus Monte" in the 2015 album Senprūsija (Old Prussia) by the Latvian folk metal band Skyforger.
 He is also mentioned in the song Tagad vai nekad (Now or Never) of the same album as one of the leaders who fought the Teutonic Order during the Great Prussian Uprising.
 Furthermore, Herkus Monte has been featured in the videogame Ancestors Legacy as the protagonist of one of the game's campaigns, History of the Teutonic Order.